-If the matter upon which the complaint is based involves a non-academic matter, the complaint shall be forwarded by the Academic Division Dean to the
+If the matter upon which the complaint is based involves a non-academic matter, the complaint shall be forwarded by the Academic Division Dean to the Vice President of Student Services for resolution.

-Step 3 Review by Dean of Student Services or Academic Division Dean
+Step 3 | Review by VIce President of Student Services or Academic Division Dean

-Dean of Student Services (Non-Academic Matters)
+Vice President of Student Services (Non-Academic Matters)

-The Dean of Student Services will review the student's complaint and attempt to resolve the matter with the student and faculty or staff member.
-The Dean of Student Services shall meet with the student, and the student will be given an opportunity to provide any information he or she has that is relevant to the complaint.
+The Vice President of Student Services will review the student's complaint and attempt to resolve the matter with the student and faculty or staff member.
+The Vice President of Student Services shall meet with the student, and the student will be given an opportunity to provide any information he or she has that is relevant to the complaint.

-The Dean of Student Services shall also meet with the faculty or staff member and allow the faculty or staff member an opportunity to respond to the complaint.
-The Dean of Student Services shall conduct an investigation to resolve the complaint.
+The Vice President of Student Services shall also meet with the faculty or staff member and allow the faculty or staff member an opportunity to respond to the complaint.
+The Vice President of Student Services shall conduct an investigation to resolve the complaint.
 A decision will be provided in writing for all parties involved within ten (10) business days from receipt of the student complaint.

 If the matter is resolved, then no further action shall be taken and the matter will be closed.
-The decision of the Dean of Student Services is final with regards to non-academic matters.
+The decision of the Vice President of Student Services is final with regards to non-academic matters.